 As the principal depository for the Diocese of Salisbury, series of BTs are kept in the History Centre for parishes in the counties of Wiltshire, Berkshire and Dorset.
 The series generally begin in the early 17th century, with severe gaps until after 1700 and occasional later gaps.
 Those for parishes now in Salisbury Diocese continue until 1880, but those for parishes now in Bristol Diocese end in 1836, later ones being kept at the Bristol Record Office.
 No BTs for parishes in the Archdeaconry of Dorset survive before 1731.

-Please note that it is planned that the bishop's transcripts covering gaps in the parish registers will be published online via the Ancestry website from early December 2017.
+Please note that it is planned that the bishop's transcripts covering gaps in the parish registers will be published online via the Ancestry website.
 The Ancestry service is available free of charge in the Wiltshire and Swindon History Centre and in Wiltshire and Swindon libraries.

 Though Anglican parish registers are the most overwhelming resource for family historians, they are of limited use to people researching ancestors of another denomination.
 Occasionally they may have a list of local dissenters, though usually the parish registers will not record non-conformist events other than marriages.
 There was little instruction on record keeping and maintenance within the other churches, hence non-conformist records can be difficult to locate and navigate.